TuringDisciple/turingdisciple.github.io/_posts/2021-03-01-functional-pearls-1.md

 ---
-**This blog post acts as expository notes on the content in the text _Pearls of Functional Algorithm Design_ by Richard Bird for myself and perhaps yourself, the reader**
+**This blog post acts as expository notes on the content in the text _Pearls of Functional Algorithm Design_ by Richard Bird for myself and perhaps yourself, the reader.
+All source examples are in Haskell**

 These imports will become useful.